Most Accurate Drug Testing Kits

 - Hallucinogens (such as LSD, ‘magic mushrooms’ or mescaline)

 - Opiates (such as heroin, morphine, and codeine)

 Normally a person takes analgesics to relieve pain.
 Most analgesics are safe if used as prescribed and as the manufacturer advises.

 Risk: Long-term use can lead to psychological and physiological dependence.
 It can also lead to liver damage.

 Benzodiazepines slow down the activity of the central nervous system and the messages traveling between the brain and the body.
 A person taking one of these drugs would not necessarily feel depressed; indeed, they’re often prescribed for the treatment of stress and anxiety.
 Some people use benzodiazepines illegally to become intoxicated or to help with the ‘come down’ effects of stimulants such as amphetamines or cocaine.

 Risk: Users may be drowsy and less able to function normally.
 Long-term use may lead to dependence.

 Cannabis use generally leads to relaxation and drowsiness.
-It may also be an hallucinogenic depending on the form in which it is ingested.
-Users may experience changed perception of colours, sounds and other sensations.
+It may also be a hallucinogenic depending on the form in which it is ingested.
+Users may experience changed perception of colours, sounds, and other sensations.
 Some sensitive users may experience paranoia.